EPFL-bADAboum/website/index.md

 In this story, we will see if there is a big difference between the people's ratings and Oscar awards.
 We will also see if there is a recipe to success among the Academy Awards.

 ## The data we have
+The data we are working on comes from several datasets:

+- The CMU dataset
+- The IMDB dataset
+- Oscar winners and nominees for each year

 * * *